hijustin/javascript_mini_bootcamp/1-functions/README.md

    function square(monkey) {
      return x * x;
    }

+   // monkey not an integer

    function square(5) {
      return 5 * 5;
    }

+   // valid

    function square("x") {
      return "x" * "x";
    }

+   // cannot multiply strings
    ```

 5. Fix the invalid syntax in the following functions (you can copy and paste these